2018ik/2018ik.github.io/_wiki/local_church.markdown

 ## Background

 A **local church** is the Body of Christ expressed locally in a particular city - for example Antioch (Acts 13:1).
-The Bible reveals that there is one church per city; this is the practical way in which the Body of Christ can be expressed.
+The Bible reveals that there is one church per city; there is not a single city mentioned in the New Testament which had multiple churches.
+This is the practical way in which the Body of Christ can be expressed.

+## Biblical Basis

+In the New Testament, whenever the plural "churches" is used, it is to refer to a group of churches in a particular region e.g. Galatia (Gal.
+1:2).
+On the other hand, for any individual city, the singular "church" is always used (Acts 13:1; 15:4; Rom.16:1; 1 Cor.
+1:2; 1 Thes.
+1:1; Rev. 2:1).When John addressed the churches in Asia in Revelation 2 and 3, each church was addressed specifically as the "church in" each of the seven cities.

 ## History